Structural Nested Mean Models Under Parallel Trends Assumptions: Sensitivity Analysis

+Under our assumptions, we can directly query our estimated SNMM to obtain effect estimates of interest.
+Table \ref{tab:crop_results} contains estimated effects of a sustained increase of 1000 GDD in 1992 compared to keeping GDD at 1987 levels on crop profitability in 1997 and 2002 in counties with various levels of 1987 GDD.
+Effects were estimated to be larger when the increase was sustained for longer and in counties with higher pre-increase GDD levels.

-\subsection{Sensitivity Analysis}
+\section{Sensitivity Analysis}

 Conditional parallel trends assumptions are strong and untestable, and sensitivity analysis for violations of the parallel trends assumption is therefore desirable.
-We adapt the approach to sensitivity analysis for unobserved confounding in SNMMs of Robins et al (2000) and Yang and Lok (2018) to sensitivity analysis for non-parallel trends.
+We adapt the approach to sensitivity analysis for unobserved confounding in SNMMs of \citet{robins2000sensitivity} and \citet{robins2004optimal} to sensitivity analysis for non-parallel trends.
 We describe a general class of bias functions characterizing deviations from parallel trends given covariate history.
-For any particular bias function from this class, we provide a corresponding unbiased estimate of (coarse) SNMM parameters assuming that the bias function is correctly specified.
+For any particular bias function from this class, we provide a corresponding unbiased estimate of SNMM parameters assuming that the bias function is correctly specified.
 An analyst can then execute a sensitivity analysis by specifying a plausible range of bias functions (e.g. a grid of parameters covering a plausible range within a parametric subclass of bias functions) and producing the corresponding range of plausible effect estimates.
-This approach to sensitivity analysis is complementary to that developed by Rambachan and Roth (2022), as it allows deviations to depend on covariates and allows for sensitivity analysis of all SNMM parameters (e.g. those characterizing effect heterogeneity) and derived quantities.
-In the exposition below, we focus for simplicity on coarse SNMMs with binary treatments, but extensions to the general case are straightforward.
+This approach to sensitivity analysis is complementary to that developed by \citet{rambachan2023more}, as it allows deviations to depend on time-varying covariates and allows for sensitivity analysis of all SNMM parameters (e.g. those characterizing effect heterogeneity) and derived quantities.

 Define